Yui Hatano: Life and career

 Hatano has had opportunities to work outside of the Japanese AV industry.
 She played a part in the 2013 movie Sou shen ji (Chinese: 搜神记, In Search of Spirits), a collection of short supernatural stories.
 She was also cast in a lead role in the 2015 Taiwanese film Sashimi (沙西米, transliteration of "sashimi").
 In addition, she dabbled in the music industry when she joined musical idol group me-me*, which also featured AV idols Shiori Kamisaki, Ruka Kanae, and Maika.
-They launched a crowdfunding campaign for their first album via Japanese crowdfunding website Campfire on November 1, 2015. me-me* held their final concert on March 20, 2016.
+They launched a crowdfunding campaign for their first album via Japanese crowdfunding website Campfire on 1 November 2015. me-me* held their final concert on 20 March 2016.
 Currently she's part of the idol unit T♡Project with Hibiki Ōtsuki and Ruka Kanae.

-On August 26, 2015, Taiwan's EasyCard Corporation announced that Hatano was to be featured on their public transport payment cards.
+On 26 August 2015, Taiwan's EasyCard Corporation announced that Hatano was to be featured on their public transport payment cards.
 The corporation stated that two collectible versions of the card, featuring a fully clothed Hatano, would be released: a "devil" edition, and an "angel" edition.
 EasyCard's decision to feature the AV idol drew criticism in Taiwan from parents and women's advocacy groups, who were concerned over the use of an adult film star's image.
 Additional controversy formed when it was discovered that one of the card's images was previously used as the cover of one of Hatano's adult films.
 EasyCard ended up going ahead with the sale of the metro cards, which sold out its entire run of 15,000 cards overnight.
 In 2017, Hatano made a guest appearance on the Taiwanese public television program Guess Who (誰來晚餐, Who is Coming to Dinner?).
 She was invited to learn more about the Hand Angel (手天使) nonprofit, which provides sexual services for those who are physically disabled.
 In gaming, Hatano has been the spokesperson for mobile games such as the Taiwanese RPG Shén guǐ huànxiǎng (神鬼幻想, God Ghost Fantasy) in 2014.
 She lent her voice and likeness to play a hostess in Yakuza Kiwami and in the remastered version of Yakuza 3 for the PlayStation 4.

+On March 1, 2018, she received the Most Appearances Actress Award at the Sky PerfecTV!
+Adult Broadcasting Awards 2018.
+On March 12, 2019, she won the Most Appearances Actress Award for the second consecutive year at the Sky PerfecTV!
+Adult Broadcasting Awards 2019.
+In October 2019, she was nominated in the Dirty Talk Star category for the GEO TV × Men's Cyzo ADULT AWARD 2019.
+Her nickname was "Ingo no Hatano" (a pun meaning "Hatano of Dirty Talk").
+In December of the same year, she won the Grand Prix in that category (the award ceremony took place on January 10 of the following year).